wdi-sg/gitbook-2018/04-databases/sql-intro/readme.md

 DELETE FROM movies WHERE title='Dude Wheres My Car';
 ```

-We could also use compond statements here:
+We could also use compound statements here:

 ```sql
 DELETE FROM movies WHERE id < 9 AND rating = 2;